gagle/node-deferred-queue/README.md

 });
 ```

+---

 <a name="push"></a>
 __DeferredQueue#push(task[, result]) : DeferredQueue__

 Adds a task to the end of the queue and tries to execute it.
 If there are pending tasks, it simply waits until all the previous tasks have been executed.
 Think about it like a queue that is permanently executing tasks.
-Whenever you add a task it can be immediately executed because the queue is empty or enqueued if there are pending tasks that need to be executed before.
+Whenever you add a task it can be immediately executed because the queue is empty or enqueued if there are pending tasks that need to be executed first.

 The `task` is the function that you want to execute.
 The `result` is a callback that is executed when the task finishes.